seand7565/solidus/README.md

 Thank you to all our backers! 🙏 [[Become a backer](https://opencollective.com/solidus#backer)]

 Support this project by becoming a Key Stakeholder.
-Your logo will show up here with a link to your website. [[Become a sponsor](https://opencollective.com/solidus#sponsor)]
+Your logo will show up here with a link to your website. [[Become a Key Stakeholder](https://opencollective.com/solidus#key-stakeholder)]

 <img src="https://opencollective.com/solidus/tiers/key-stakeholder.svg">